The Glory That Is Pittsburgh

 Pittsburgh is a town that makes me want to rhapsodize like a follower of Ayn Rand.
 Its skyline, the materials and shapes that make up the structure of the city, celebrate man’s creative genius in every way.
 It is more beautiful than the most cultivated garden because it is a picture of order out of chaos and all directed toward the betterment of society.

-Pittsburgh appears at the top of the list of affordable cities in which to buy a home, and one of the best places to do business.
-But keep in mind that this was not a straight line onwards and upwards.
+Pittsburgh appears at the top of the list of affordable cities in which to buy a home, and it is one of the best places to do business.
+But keep in mind that this was not a straight line onward and upward.
 Four decades ago, it was the symbol of the panic of the time: the deindustrialization of America.

-The place was nearly gutted but one would never know it today.
-Even after the plundering of its industrial base, and the shocking closures of the COVID years, it is still a beautiful, bustling city with surprisingly clean air, gorgeous architecture, fabulous food (real food!), and happy people everywhere.
+The place was nearly gutted, but one would never know it today.
+Even after the plundering of its industrial base and the shocking closures of the COVID-19 years, it is still a beautiful, bustling city with surprisingly clean air, gorgeous architecture, fabulous food (real food!), and happy people everywhere.

-The city was built by steel in both a physical and economic sense.
-Garet Garrett’s book “The Cinder Buggy” tells the story of how steel transformed the iron city and how, before that, this city had been the beneficiary of the 19th-century boom in commerce owing to its famed three rivers.
+The city was built with steel in both a physical and economic sense.
+Garet Garrett’s book “The Cinder Buggy” tells the story of how steel transformed the Iron City and how, before that, this city had been the beneficiary of the 19th-century boom in commerce owing to its famed three rivers.

 There is also an economic lesson in its rise from ashes.
-The source of Pittsburgh’s suffering in the last 25 years of the 20th century was not the macroeconomic business cycle.
-The doldrums were not due to the Fed or to any tyrant.
+The source of Pittsburgh’s suffering in the past 25 years of the 20th century was not the macroeconomic business cycle.
+The doldrums were not caused by the Fed or any tyrant.
 Its decline came about in a dramatic shift of an entire industry out of the United States.

 Because of a messed monetary system and tangled regulatory machinery, America, broadly speaking, was not a very viable competitor in the production and distribution of steel.
 Other nations, other firms located in other places, could do it more efficiently and effectively.

-All these years later, this might seem like a forgone conclusion.
+All these years later, this might seem like a foregone conclusion.
 Pittsburgh moved on and transformed itself.
 But at the time, it was not obvious at all.
-People said that without steel, there could be no Pittsburgh and without Pittsburgh there could be no vibrant economy in the United States.
+People said that without steel, there could be no Pittsburgh, and without Pittsburgh, there could be no vibrant economy in the United States.

 It all seems like ancient history today.
 Steel is mostly gone.
 The evidence of its past is everywhere in the city—an indelible stained mark (or more like a patina you see on sterling silver) on the physical surroundings and the culture of the city—but there is no living reality.